Save all your favourite Woodland Trust content in one place.Find out more about Scrapbook

 Our recorders spot the signs of the seasons where they live.
 The number of records we are receiving each year is decreasing, so your help is even more important than ever.

-Many people enjoy spotting the first signs of a changing season and everyone has their favorites.
+Many people enjoy spotting the first signs of a changing season and everyone has their favourites.
 We have some volunteers who only record frogspawn - over many years, those records are invaluable.

 Is spring getting earlier?